f10w3r/sci-clone/README.md

    ### Examples

-   1. Download articles from journal _American Journal of Sociology_ in year 2020:
+   1. Download articles from journal _American Journal of Sociology_ (ISSN: 0002-9602) in year 2020:
    ```{bash}
    ./sci-clone -i 0002-9602 -y 2020
    ```

-   2. Download articles from journal _American Journal of Sociology_ from year 2010 to 2012, save the files to directory ```AJS_2010-2012``` (should be created in advance):
+   2. Download articles from journal _American Journal of Sociology_ (ISSN: 0038-0407) from year 2010 to 2012, save the files to directory ```AJS_2010-2012``` (should be created in advance):
    ```{bash}
    ./sci-clone -i 0038-0407 -y 2010 2012 -d ./AJS_2010-2012
    ```